ewgdg/ewgdg.github.io/src/pages/blog/2019-11-06-my-first-vue-web-app-difficulties-and-things-i-wish-i-knew-part-1.md

 user interface.
 However, as a newbie, I really had no idea whether or not they were worth my time.
 A
 [<span class="underline">video</span>](https://www.youtube.com/watch?v=x7cQ3mrcKaY)
-by Pete Hunt talking about React finally convince me that JavaScript framework like React is a better choice for me to build a more dynamic web app.
+by Pete Hunt talking about React finally convinced me that JavaScript framework like React was a better choice for me to build a more dynamic web app.
 Here are some quotes from the talk:</span>

 > <span dir="ltr">“How often do you go to other parts of your code base